-In light of the previous chapter, it is clear that there are a variety of approaches, methods and techniques for assisting the affectively disturbed child and each can claim some degree of success.
-Almost without exception, the previously mentioned methods and techniques, which were mainly designed for use with adults, also are used in the "treatment" of affectively disturbed children.
+As noted in the previous chapter, there are a variety of approaches, methods, and techniques for assisting the affectively disturbed child and each can claim some degree of success.
+Almost without exception, the previously mentioned methods and techniques, which are mainly designed for use with adults, also are used in the "treatment" of affectively disturbed children.
 Such practice is acceptable because most of these approaches recognize the role of educating in the origin of the affective disturbance.
-Consequently, it should be possible to establish a number of guidelines from these different approaches that would insure a high degree of success in the "treatment" of affectively disturbed children.
-However, as already mentioned, in providing assistance itself, these approaches give no additional attention to educating and especially to correcting failures in educating.
-Also, little attention is given to the "otherness" of the child in contrast to the adult.
+Thus, it should be possible to establish some guidelines from these different approaches which would ensure a high degree of success in the "treatment" of affectively disturbed children.
+However, as mentioned, in their provision of help, these approaches give no additional attention to educating, and especially to correcting failures in educating.
+Also, little attention is given to the "otherness" of the child compared to the adult.
 Without expressing any criticism, this precludes any of these approaches from making the claim of being pedagogically founded.
-However, the author stresses once again that further research is needed regarding the pedagogic implications of these approaches.
+However, once again, the author stresses that further research is needed regarding the pedagogical implications of these approaches.

 Without at all being eclectic, from a discussion of the different forms of psychotherapy (Chapter 3), two matters derived from them have relevance for giving pedotherapeutic assistance to affectively disturbed children.
 These are: (i) the importance of the therapeutic relationship; and (ii) the thorough planning of the course and aim of the therapeutic event.
-However, it must be stated very clearly that the therapeutic relationship should be an educative (pedagogic) relationship with all that this entails (see below).
+However, it must be stated very clearly that the therapeutic relationship should be an educative (pedagogical) relationship with all this entails (see below).
 As far as the planning is concerned, this must not be directed so much to eliminating symptoms as to correcting the disharmonious educating.
-Thus, pedotherapy involves "not merely eliminating symptoms but especially eliminating or neutralizing the factors contributing to inadequate educating" (36).
+Thus, pedotherapy involves "not merely eliminating symptoms, but especially eliminating or neutralizing the factors contributing to inadequate educating" (36).